Community Development Public Service Programs

 Public Service Program Areas

-Services include counseling and education to prospective first time homebuyers, identifying suitable homeownership opportunities, identifying barriers to eligibility, providing credit counseling and coaching, budgeting, savings, and local program application assistance.
-These services primarily target individuals in disadvantaged communities, such as underrepresented members in communities of color, monolingual non-English speakers, persons with disabilities, seniors, LGBT individuals, transitional-age youth, and the homeless.
+Services include counseling and education to prospective first-time homebuyers, identifying suitable homeownership opportunities, identifying barriers to eligibility, providing credit counseling and coaching, budgeting, savings, and local program application assistance.
+These services primarily target individuals in disadvantaged communities, such as underrepresented members in communities of color, monolingual non-English speakers, persons with disabilities, seniors, LGBTQ individuals, transitional-age youth, and the homeless.

 Access to Housing